telerik/blazor-docs/troubleshooting/deployment.md

         * Some reports indicate that deploying to a Docker container never copies over the static assets and you may have to either copy the file manually, or use it from [our CDN]({%slug general-information/themes%}#cdn).
 This may be related to the static asset configurations from the previous points, however.

-* `.pdb` files being requested and requests failing in a published WASM app deployed on IIS - you can follow its status in the following issue: [https://github.com/dotnet/aspnetcore/issues/18655](https://github.com/dotnet/aspnetcore/issues/18655).

-* `blazor.boot.json` returning `404` when published - when a WASM app with the Linker disabled (` <BlazorLinkOnBuild>false</BlazorLinkOnBuild>`) is published through Visual Studio, it does not seem to generate all necessary assets in the output.
-Publishing from the `CLI` seems to work fine.
-You can follow this issue at [https://github.com/dotnet/aspnetcore/issues/18752](https://github.com/dotnet/aspnetcore/issues/18752)

 * `Trial Message` - if the machine that performs the build has access to a trial version of our NuGet package, the framework may get confused and copy a trial assembly to the publish location and you may see the trial messages live.
 Solutions are available in the [Upgrade Troubleshooting - I Still See the Trial Message]({%slug upgrade-tutorial%}#i-still-see-the-trial-message) article.

 We have also had reports that hosting a Server-side Blazor app on a cloud service, or even on a server that is relatively remote to the client, causes issues.
 The network latency may interrupt, break or re-arrange the SignalR packets and this can cause a variety of usability issues - from sluggish responses to wrong UI elements responding, or errors.
 If your users will have a large latency to the server, you may want to consider the Client-side (WASM) model or at least test what the experience is before rolling out to production.